travis-ci/docs-travis-ci-com/user/cron-jobs.md

 ## Adding Cron Jobs

-After optionally customizing the cron job's properties you can click on "Add" which creates the cron job.
+Select the branch to run the build on, how often to run the build, and whether to to run the build if there were commits since the last cron build, then click "Add":

 ![adding a cron job](/images/cron-adding.png "adding a cron job")

-Thereafter the cron job is displayed above:
+Confirm that the cron job is displayed in your settings tab:

 ![cron job created](/images/cron-created.png "cron job created")

 ## Deleting Cron Jobs

-Just click on the small trash can on the right hand side:
+Click the small trash icon on the right hand side of the page:

 ![deleting a cron job](/images/cron-deleting.png "deleting a cron job")

-## Detection
+## Detecting if a Build was Triggered by Cron

-If you want to check whether the current build is triggered by cron, you can examine the `TRAVIS_EVENT_TYPE` environment variable to see if it has the value `cron`.
+To check whether a build was triggered by cron, examine the `TRAVIS_EVENT_TYPE` environment variable to see if it has the value `cron`.